Ca-mega3-151/Sama/src/shared/ReactJS/components/DesignSystem/AntDesign/components/Layout/README.md

 # LayoutSider

-The `LayoutSider` component extends the `AntLayout.Sider` component from Ant Design by providing additional customization and support for stricter type safety.
+The `LayoutSider` component extends the functionality of the Ant Design Layout Sider component.
+It ensures that all props are type-checked more rigorously compared to the standard Ant Design Layout Sider component.

 ## Props